milos-lukic-dev/massdata-laravel/README.md

 1. Ensure PHP and MySQL are installed on your system.

 2. Copy the .env file (the .env.example is configured for Docker environment):
+   **Note:** The `.env` file is currently configured for Docker environment, so if you run the app locally without Docker, adjust the database and other settings accordingly.

     ```bash
     cp .env.example .env